 Our revenue to date has been generated through payments from our collaboration and license agreements, primarily from upfront and milestone payments and expense reimbursement.
 We have not generated any revenue from the sale of approved products and do not expect to do so for the foreseeable future.
-The primary driver for revenue consists of revenue recognized under the agreement with uniQure.
+The primary contributor to our revenue is our agreement with uniQure.

 In August 2019, we amended our agreement with uniQure and entered into a separate new collaboration and license agreement with uniQure.
 Neither party was required to pay monetary consideration in connection with the amendment or new agreement.
-We determined the incremental transaction price of the amendment and new agreement to be \$5.1 million and recorded the amount as deferred revenue for the year ended December 31, 2019.
-We recognized revenue of \$0.2 million and \$1.4 million related to this collaboration agreement during the three and six months ended June 30, 2022, respectively.
-See Note 7 to our unaudited condensed financial statements included elsewhere in this report for further discussion regarding the accounting treatment of this transaction.
+We determined the incremental transaction price of the amendment and new agreement to be \$5.1 million and recorded the amount as deferred revenue in August 2019.
+We began recognizing revenue related to uniQure in 2020 and expect to recognize the remaining revenue under the agreement in 2023.
+We recognized revenue of \$0.3 million during the three months ended March 31, 2023 related to this agreement.
+See Note 7 to our condensed financial statements included elsewhere in this report for further discussion regarding the accounting treatment of this agreement.

 Future collaboration and license revenue is highly dependent on the successful development and commercialization of products by our collaboration partners, which is uncertain, and revenue may fluctuate significantly from period to period.
 Additionally, we may never receive the consideration from our license agreements that is contemplated for option fees, development and sales-based milestone payments or royalties on sales of licensed products, given the contingent nature of these payments.
-We expect that our collaboration and license revenue in 2022 will primarily be from uniQure.